skypjack/entt/docs/md/entity.md

   under any circumstances.
 It could quickly lead to undefined behaviors.

 In other terms, iterators are rarely invalidated.
-Also, component references aren't invalidated when a new element is added while they could be invalidated upon destruction due to the _swap-and-pop_ policy, unless the type leading the iteration undergoes in-place deletion.<br/>
+Also, component references are not invalidated when a new element is added while they could be invalidated upon destruction due to the _swap-and-pop_ policy, unless the type leading the iteration undergoes in-place deletion.<br/>
 As an example, consider the following snippet: